-- The Print Server must be configured as a valid device on your TCP/IP network.
-This printing method uses LPR over TCP/IP, not the Netware protocol. - To use NDPS (Novell Distributed Printing Services), the Novell server must be running Novell NetWare 5, and the PCs (clients) must be running IntranetWare Client V2.2. or later
+- The Print Server must be configured as a valid device on your TCP/IP network. - To use NDPS (Novell Distributed Printing Services), the Novell server must be running Novell NetWare 5, and the PCs (clients) must be running IntranetWare Client V2.2. or later.